Skip to main content

 Once created, remember to delete the AlwaysSuccess Behavior from your new empty Objective.

 To make this tutorial quick and easy, we will use a lot of pre-built Subtrees that ship with MoveIt Pro.
-Add the following four Subtrees to the default Sequence:
+Add the following four Subtrees to the default Sequence using the blue + button:

 1. Open Gripper